smartdevicelink/sdl_java_suite/third_party.md

 ### Introduction

-This file is broken into three Parts: SDL Base, SDL Android and SDL Java.
+This file is broken into three Parts: SDL Base, SDL Android, and SDL Java.
 SDL Android and SDL Java are sub projects of SDL Base.
-Additionally, SDL Java contains two sub-projects, SDL JavaSE and SDL JavaEE.
+Additionally, SDL Java contains two sub-projects: SDL JavaSE and SDL JavaEE.

 ## SDL BASE